dermatologist/cql-express-r4/README.md

 ## Usage
 Access a form at `http://localhost:3000` to post fhirBundles, cqlJson and fhirBaseUrl (for terminology).
 You can also post a json payload directly. 🚀 [See example](/test.http)

+## Configuration

+You can configure the server settings, LLM API keys, and other parameters in the `src/bootstrap.ts` file. 👉 Modify the file to set your desired configurations.

 ## Give us a star ⭐️
 If you find this project useful, give us a star.
 It helps others discover the project.